ShixunWu/ASAP-and-ALAP/README.md

   -l, --ALAP  Run ALAP scheduling algorithm
 ```

-To test the tool and run the taskset generator with the default options:
+To test the tool and run the asap with:

 ```
 $ python3 asap_alap.py -s ./DAG\ example/Tasks_1_Run_0.csv'
 ```

+#### DAG file format

+The format infromation is in DAG example file.
+It helps you construct your DAG file.

 ## 🚧 Limitations